zinc-collective/compensated/README.md

 # Compensated
 [![Build Status](https://travis-ci.org/zinc-collective/compensated.svg?branch=0.X)](https://travis-ci.org/zinc-collective/compensated)

 Compensated makes it easier to get paid by your users.
-It listens for events from your payment processors and normalizes them so you only have to write your payment handling code once.
+It listens for events from your payment processors and transforms them so you only have to write your payment handling code once.
 Compensated has very few opinions about how your application is structured while providing affordances and guidance around consistent, reliable payment processing.

 ## Goals